babel/awesome-babel/readme.md

  - [transform-react-inline-elements](https://www.npmjs.com/package/babel-plugin-transform-react-inline-elements) - Replaces `React.createElement()` with a helper that is more optimized for production.
  - [react-hyperscript](https://github.com/roman01la/babel-plugin-react-hyperscript) - HyperScript syntax for React components without runtime overhead.
  - [react-import-extends](https://github.com/vijaysutrave/babel-plugin-react-import-extends) - Extends `Component` if a class renders a JSX element, also adds `import` statement if it detects a JSX component in the file.
+ - [babel-plugin-transform-react-class-to-function](https://github.com/remcohaszing/babel-plugin-transform-react-class-to-function) - Transforms React class components into a function, if possible.

 ### Internationalization